Weekly Oil Market Recap - Position Extreme Squeezes Market Higher

 Bottom-line: Going forward, with consensus pricing in the bearish STRIP assumption to many of the E&P names we follow, we see these producers outperforming in the second half, while producers that are pricing in a higher STRIP valuation underperform.

 For investors interested in what E&P names we like, we think you should give HFI Research a try.
-To see more info, you can click here .
+To see more info, you can click here.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.